-Hash Brown and Sausage Breakfast Casserole will see you through your toughest mornings when another bowl of cereal just won’t do.
-The best part is the hash browns — they’ll stay nice and toasty even after combining with the cheese, sausage, and eggs.
+Hash brown and sausage breakfast casserole will see you through your toughest mornings when another bowl of cereal just won’t do.
+The best part is the hash browns — they’ll stay nice and toasty even after combining with the cheese, sausage, and eggs AND the leftovers are pretty fantastic.

 I’ve mentioned before that I draw inspiration from everywhere for my recipes.
 From my friends’ gardens to my mom and from Italy to my brother-in-law.
 What’s that you say?
 You weren’t expecting me to say my brother-in-law?
 Me either!

-As I mentioned, the key to this hash brown casserole is all in making the potatoes nice and crispy before adding them to the casserole dish.
+As I mentioned, the key to this sausage breakfast casserole is all in making the potatoes nice and crispy before adding them to the casserole dish.

 Although this recipe is great all on its own, if you want to round it out a bit or are serving it to guests as a larger breakfast or brunch then these side dishes will be great to serve with this breakfast casserole.